object:Ann Marsden's wedding dress

 Fibre / Weave

 The dress is made from a featherweight silk damask with woven floral pattern enlarging towards the hem.
+Possibly originating in India or China.

 1. Natural dye